Doni (footballer): Roma

 In the second half of the 2008–09 season, he lost his place to Artur after a 1–4 loss to Juventus on 21 March.
 He continued for the next two matches to be named to the matchday squad but was not starting nor available for selection on the substitutes' bench.
 He then trained separately with injured players and visited the doctor for his knee in April 2009.

-In the 2009–10 season, the club continued to use Artur and then Júlio Sérgio as first-choice goalkeeper, despite employed Claudio Ranieri to replace Luciano Spalletti.
-Doni was recovering from injury.
+In the 2009–10 season, the club continued to use Artur and then Júlio Sérgio as first-choice goalkeeper, despite employing Claudio Ranieri to replace Luciano Spalletti.
+Doni was recovering from an injury.
 In October 2009, he returned to the team for the match against AC Milan on 18 October, but soon lost his place again to Júlio Sérgio.

-After Vincenzo Montella replaced Ranieri as head coach in February 2011, Doni returned to starting XI in the second match in-charged by Montella, a 2–2 draw with Parma on 27 February.
+After Vincenzo Montella replaced Ranieri as head coach in February 2011, Doni returned to the starting XI in the second match under Montella, a 2–2 draw with Parma on 27 February.